terraframe/DDMS/README.md

 # DDMS

-The DDMS is a Windows-based entomology and vector-borne disease data collection, management, and reporting platform.
+The DDMS is an entomology and vector-borne disease data collection, management, and reporting platform.
+The build system produces installer and patcher Windows executeables.

 This DDMS repository is divided into many different sub-projects.
 The DDMS project is the core DDMS webapp, the rest are supporting projects.